What do you mean when you say "healing people on a deeper level"?

 Interventions

 Interventions facilitate the road to recovery for the individual and the family.
-There can be healing, hope and a new way of living for all those affected by trauma and addiction.
+There can be healing, hope, and a new way of living for all those affected by trauma and addiction.
 Our goal is to educate the family and follow the loved one into their first stages of healing.
 Our mission is to build a strong foundation for long-term recovery.

-Intervention services include a pre-intervention Education and Empowerment Training sessions (including a master’s licensed marriage and family therapist addiction specialist and an assistant); a hands-on Intervention process to provide support for family members and participants.
+Intervention services include pre-intervention Education and Empowerment Training sessions (including a master’s licensed marriage and family therapist addiction specialist and an assistant); and a hands-on Intervention process to provide support for family members and participants.

 EMDR